 Faux-leather (N.) [foh leth-er] See rexine.

-Fur (N.) [fuhr] Fur is referred to hairy layer of animal that is fine, soft and thick, usually used to make coats or trimmings on apparel and accessories.
+Fur (N.) [fuhr] Fur is referred to a hairy layer of an animal that is fine, soft, and thick, usually used to make coats or trimmings on apparel and accessories.
 Among the types of fabric used for making outerwear, fur coats are the most expensive.
 It is not only used in outerwear but also used by high-end fashion brands for their ready-to-wear collections.

 Khaki (N.) [kah-kee] Khaki is a light brown fabric made of cotton or wool and is usually used to make military uniforms and police uniforms.
 For everyday wear, khaki is also commonly used in trousers and shorts.

-Lace (N.) [leys] Lace is a delicate translucent fabric that has a design of holes in it, usually made by twisting or knitting threads in a pattern.
+Lace (N.) [leys] Lace is a delicate translucent fabric that has a design with cut-outs or holes in it, usually made by twisting or knitting threads in a pattern.
 It is perhaps the most popular types of fabric that is used for decorative purposes such as trimmings or borders in dresses, bridal gowns, etc. Other uses of lace include tops and skirts, handbags, gloves, and even pantyhose.

 Lamé (N.) [lah-mey] Lamé is a type of fabric that is knit with thin metallic fiber and is usually in gold, silver, or copper shades.
 Due to its shiny-metallic look, it is mostly used for eveningwear, dance costumes, and accessories like handbags.

-Leather (N.) [leth -er] Leather is a long durable fabric made of animal skin like cow, sheep, etc. by a chemical process called tanning.
+Leather (N.) [leth -er] Leather is a long durable fabric made of an animal skin like a cow, sheep, etc., and dyed through a chemical process called tanning.
 It is one of the most common types of fabric for making footwear and accessories like bags.
 Nowadays leather is also used to make fashion garments like trousers, skirts, tops, etc.

-Linen (N.) [lin–uh n] Linen is a fabric similar to cotton but is made from flax plant and is known for its strength.
+Linen (N.) [lin–uh n] Linen is a fabric similar to cotton but is made from the flax plant and is known for its strength.
 It is mostly worn in the spring and summer seasons as it is cooler than cotton.
 We use it for clothing like tops, shorts, etc.

-Organza (N.) [awr-gan-zuh] Organza is a sheer, stiff lightweight fabric made of silk and wrinkles easily, often used to create more volume in a dress.
+Organza (N.) [awr-gan-zuh] Organza is a sheer, stiff and light-weight fabric made of silk and wrinkles easily, often used to create more volume in a dress.
 It is a very trendy fabric nowadays, and it is popularly used for tops, evening gowns, prom dresses, etc. Also tissue.

 Plexi (N.) [pla ksi] Plexi is a transparent plastic material and is waterproof.
 It is transparent PVC.
 See PVC.

-PVC (N.) [PVC](Abbreviation- Polyvinyl Chloride) A glossy plastic-coated fabric, which can be transparent, translucent or opaque, resembling patent leather is called PVC.
+PVC (N.) [PVC](Abbreviation- Polyvinyl Chloride) A glossy plastic-coated fabric, which can be transparent, translucent, or opaque, is called PVC.
 PVC or plexi fabric has become popular in the last few years to make clothing and accessories like handbags, hats, jackets, raincoats, boots, and more.
 Also plastic, plexi.

 Rayon (N.) [rey-on] Any of a group of smooth textile fibers made from regenerated cellulose is called rayon.
 It can imitate the feel and texture of silk, wool, cotton, and linen.
 Rayon is mostly used in summers and it is used to make clothing like lingerie, blouses, dresses, jackets, and much more.

 Rexine (N.) [rex-een] Rexine is an imitation of leather fabric, which is made of synthetic products instead of animal skin.
 The term rexine is trademarked by Rexine Ltd. in the UK.
 It is often used in footwear applications.
 Also faux leather, Also see leather.

 Satin (N.) [sat-n] Satin is a type of glossy, slippery fabric that is made with a combination of fabrics like silk, polyester, or nylon.
 It is popularly used to make evening gowns, lingerie, skirts, tops, nightgowns, etc.

 Tissue (N.) [tish-oo] See organza.

-Tulle (N.) [tool] A lightweight fabric with firm netting, usually made of silk, nylon, polyester or rayon is called tulle.
-Tulle is the most used among all types of fabric for veils, gowns or ballet costumes.
+Tulle (N.) [tool] A lightweight fabric with firm netting, usually made of silk, nylon, polyester, or rayon is called tulle.
+Tulle is the most used among all types of fabric for veils, gowns, or ballet costumes.
 Tulle dresses, especially girls’ dresses, and wedding gowns are also popular.
 It is an ideal fabric for summers.
 Also net.

 Wool (N.) [woo l] Wool is the textile fiber obtained from sheep and other animals, including cashmere and mohair from goats, qiviut from muskoxen, angora from rabbits, and other types of wool.
 It is one of the most popular types of fabric for winters, used for making jackets, sweaters, dresses, sweatshirts, and so on.